Stevenson Ranch in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
 34° 22.772′ N, 118° 36.638′ W. Marker is in Stevenson Ranch, California, in Los Angeles County.
 Marker can be reached from Pico Canyon Road 3 miles west of Interstate 5.
+Drive west on Pico Canyon Road from I-5 until you come to a gate on the right, on the left is the entrance to Mentryville.
 Touch for map.
-Drive west on Pico Canyon Road from I-5 until you come to a gate on the right, on the left is the entrance to Mentryville.
 Marker is in this post office area: Stevenson Ranch CA 91381, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-First Commercial Oil Well In California (approx. 1.2 miles away); Oak of the Golden Dream (approx. 2.7 miles away); Pioneer Oil Refinery (approx. 2.7 miles away); a different marker Oak of the Golden Dream (approx. 3.7 miles away); Rancho San Francisco (approx. 4.2 miles away); The Ridge Route (approx. 4½ miles away); Eternal Valley (approx. 6 miles away); Last Horse Drawn Hearse of Los Angeles County (approx. 6 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+First Commercial Oil Well In California (approx. 1.2 miles away); Oak of the Golden Dream (approx. Pioneer Oil Refinery (approx. 2.7 miles away); a different marker also named Oak of the Golden Dream (approx. 3.7 miles away); Rancho San Francisco (approx. 4.2 miles away); The Ridge Route (approx. 4˝ miles away); American Bison (approx. 4.7 miles away); American Revolution (approx. 4.7 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.